nuts-foundation/uzi-did-x509-issuer/README.md

  openssl x509 -inform der -in certificate.cer -out certificate.pem
 ```

-## Validating a UziServerCertificateCredential
+## Validating a X509Credential

-The logic on Validating a UziServerCertificateCredential is described in the [VC_VALIDATION.md](VC_VALIDATION.md) file.
+The logic on Validating a X509Credential is described in the [VC_VALIDATION.md](VC_VALIDATION.md) file.

 ## Contributing